Enter the Awards

 - All entrants receive certificates of participation.

 - The Judges' decision is final and no correspondence will be entered into.
-No judges' comments will be made available to individual award entrants; however, general comments will be made available.
+No judges' comments will be made available to individual award entrants; however, general comments will be shared.

 Judging criteria emphasise technological practice